fusionfabric/open-api-standard/Glossary.md

 that is exposed to developers by a platform such as [fusionfabric.cloud](https://www.fusionfabric.cloud/).

-When an organisation publishes a set of Open APIs they typically have the following attributes:
+When an organization publishes a set of Open APIs they typically have the following attributes:
 [Useful](/open-api-standard/Introduction_to_Open_APIs),
 [Keep it Simple](/open-api-standard/Introduction_to_Open_APIs),